 What if I hurt myself?

 Pace yourself when you try new ways to get fit.
 Your body needs time to adjust to new activities.
-Always warm-up and cool down by walking or jogging for five minutes with any workout, especially when weight training.
-Don’t increase your weights by more than 10% each week, either.
+Always warm up and cool down by walking or jogging for five minutes with any workout, especially when weight training.
+Don’t increase weights by more than 10% each week, either.
 Talk to a buddy who keeps up with fitness—ask him or a trainer about the right level of intensity for your age, skill, and fitness level.

 I don’t want to look ridiculous